The Cat Food Can Stove

 Using the stove is as easy as making it.
 Fill the stove with denatured alcohol—make sure not to fill it so high that the fuel will spill out from the holes in your stove.
 Then light it.
 When I light the stove, I'll let the flame from my lighter lick the holes on the side of the stove which is safer for your hand than lighting the stove from the large opening at the top.

 Give the stove 30 seconds to warm up a bit before placing your stove on it.
-Be sure not to jostle the stove too much!
+Be sure not to jostle the stove too much—you don’t want the burning alcohol to slosh around!

-If you want to put out the stove, snuff the flame with your dedicated snuffer or use an empty pot.
-In an emergency, you can pour water directly onto it—it won't spread the fire like a grease fire would—but the denatured alcohol mixed with water isn't very useful afterwards.
+If you want to put out the flame early, snuff the flame with your dedicated snuffer or use an empty pot.
+In an emergency, you can pour water directly onto it—it won’t spread the fire like a grease fire would—but the denatured alcohol mixed with water isn’t very useful afterwards.

 And wait a few minutes for the stove to cool before trying to touch or handle it.
 These things do get hot when you use them!